About AIDSVu

 - If data for only one-county in a state is suppressed, then one additional county is also suppressed, with the additional county selected based on having the smallest total population of the remaining counties.
 In the event there are multiple counties in a state with the exact same total population, the county with the lowest number of HIV cases is also suppressed.
 In the event there are multiple counties in a state with the same total population and the same total number of HIV cases, then both or all of these counties are suppressed.

-States and counties are noted by the color white when one or more of these conditions are met.
+States and counties are noted by the color gray when one or more of these conditions are met.
 As is standard in the display of health statistics, rates generated from a numerator less than 12 are considered unstable and should be interpreted with caution.
-Because rates at the county level are not displayed when the numerator is greater than zero and less than five, the “unreliable rate” indicator will only display when the numerator is zero, five or greater and less than 12.
+An “unreliable rate” indicator will display when the numerator is less than 12.

 Data are suppressed in accordance with the state- and county-level data suppression requirements approved by each state under a data re-release agreement with CDC.
 States may choose to suppress cases/rates for counties with a population below a specified threshold at the overall level, or for specific stratification levels.
 States may also choose to suppress data at the state-level overall, or for specific stratification levels.
+Rates by race/ethnicity are not released for Puerto Rico.
 The data for those states and counties are not released to AIDSVu and appear gray on the map.

 For year-by-year- new HIV diagnoses data, if the overall county case count breakdown is greater than zero and less than five, all data for the county are suppressed.